VladMovchan4488/todoListJS/README.md

 8) The main project folder contains:
 	- todo.html - markup in html of our page
 	- ReadMe.md is the instruction

+**I add small comment to everyone file in my project inside this file's!!!**
 ----------------------------------------------

 **					Created with:**